GavRobbs/zippy/README.md

 ### Current Priorities

+- Convert most request headers to a key-value type that supports additional data
+- Make the main loop a bit more efficient (remove the allocation of the Connection object every time)
 - Add a file storage backend option
 - Add a templating engine
 - Integrate JSON and XML libraries